 - Assess and/or decide on English proficiency for students (An English test is given to all new enrollees.
-Those who do not pass it for credit are required to enroll in Career English.); - 2.
-Evaluate and/or decide on Transcript of Records of students; - 3.
-Perform such other functions as the Dean may deem necessary; - 4.
-For admission into the master's program, only those students who graduated in a baccalaureate degree program from a CHED-recognized institution and with a general average of 2.0 or higher in the entire course shall be considered eligible.
+Those who do not pass it for credit are required to enroll in Career English); - 2.
+Evaluate and/or decide on Transcript of Records of students.; - 3.
+Conduct interview of student applicant. - 4.
+Perform such other functions as the Dean may deem necessary;

-- 5 For admission into the doctorate program, only those students who are holders of a master's degree from a CHED-recognized institution and whose weighted average is at least 1.75 should be considered eligible.
+- 1. For admission into the master's program, only students who have a baccalaureate degree from a CHED -recognized institution and with a general average of 2.0 or higher in the entire course shall be considered eligible; - 2.
+2. For admission into the doctorate program, only students who hold a master's degree from a CHED-recognized institution and whose weighted average is at least 1.75 should be considered eligible.
 However, by way of exemption, students with a lower general average than the prescribed weighted average may be admitted on probation to the doctorate program.
-After demonstrating the capacity to undertake doctorate studies, they may formally be admitted to the doctorate program upon the recommendation of the admissions committee and approval of the Dean - 6.
-In certain specific fields of concentration, graduate students should have the proper and corresponding undergraduate academic background or 12 units in the same discipline or its equivalent at either undergraduate or graduate level before admission.
+After demonstrating the capacity to undertake doctorate studies, they may formally be admitted to the doctorate program upon the recommendation of the admission committee and approval of the dean. - In certain specific fields of concentration, graduate students should have the proper and corresponding undergraduate academic background or 12 units in the same discipline or its equivalent at either undergraduate or graduate level before admission.